Is the market crash a good time to buy stocks?

 The coronavirus-fuelled stock market crash has sent share prices plummeting amid unprecedented volatility, with the ASX200-index having fallen more than 30% since its February 20 peak.

-It's scary stuff, however experienced investors know that a crash can also be the best time to buy stocks at a discount.
+Although unnerving, experienced investors know a crash can also be the best time to buy stocks at a discount.
 In many ways, it's like a property crash – an opportunity for new buyers to get into the market and ride the recovery.